Yoink It · local install guide

 Screenshot slot

 Open Terminal, then run this from inside the unzipped folder.
-It installs yt-dlp + ffmpeg, auto-detects your extension ID from Chrome, copies the helper to a safe location, and registers it.
+It installs yt-dlp + ffmpeg, registers the extension's fixed ID, copies the helper to a safe location, and sets up the host.

 Terminal — macOS